Frequently Asked Questions

 Although we educate girls on all their menstrual health options, we choose to support girls with disposable sanitary pads because that’s what girls almost unanimously ask for.
 We believe it’s important to give girls what they seek and want.
 Additionally, many girls in Kenya lack the infrastructure and resources (clean water, soap, private bathrooms, etc.) to be able to hygienically manage a reusable product.

 Our social enterprise, ZanaAfrica Group, is the only social enterprise globally that offers women and girls a range of reusable and disposable products as it is important to offer women and girls choice in their menstrual hygiene options.

 Although they are available in Kenya, we have not supported girls with tampons, as they are not a widely used product in Kenya, as insertion of products is considered taboo.
 However, as we believe in the power of choice, we'll most definitely consider moving forward should girls request it.

 How old are the girls that you work?

 Our programs and content are designed for girls between the ages of 11-14, but we hope as many girls, younger and older, will benefit from our work.

 Do you have any programs for boys?

 At the moment, our focus is on supporting girls.
-However, our health education content is designed with the understanding that boys will be “reading over the girls’ shoulders” so we’ve modeled a lot of positive role models with in our Nia Comics for boys as well!
+However, our health education content is designed with the understanding that boys will be “reading over the girls’ shoulders” so we’ve modeled a lot of positive role models with in our Nia Teen for boys as well!